Syed-Ibrahim-12/Syed-Ibrahim-12/README.md

 - 🔭 I’m currently working on a few exciting projects, INCLUDES **"AIRFLOW , SNOWFLAKE"**.
 - 🌱 I’m currently learning **" SQL , SNOWFLAKE "** online and diving into SSMS.
 - 👨‍💻 All of my projects are available at [My GitHub Projects](https://github.com/Syed-Ibrahim-12?tab=overview&from=2024-07-01&to=2024-07-31)
-- 📝 I have hands on practice of AWS.
-- 💬 Ask me anything about **"PYTHON , NUMPY, PANDAS, SNOWFLAKE , AWS , SQL "**!
+- 💬 Ask me anything about **"PYTHON , NUMPY, PANDAS, SNOWFLAKE , SQL "**!
 - 📫 You can reach me on YouTube: **[My YouTube Channel](https://www.youtube.com/@devil-art-6)**
 - 📄 Learn more about my experiences [here](https://github.com/Syed-Ibrahim-12?tab=overview&from=2024-07-01&to=2024-07-31).
 - ⚡ Fun fact: **Tell me about your experience!
 I'm always eager to learn.**